newjersey/innovation.nj.gov/content/_impactreport2024/communication-and-engagement-lab.md

 menu-title: "Communication + Engagement Lab"
 title-image:
   image: /assets/images/impact-report/2024/header/celab.webp
+  alt-text: Group of individuals sitting around a table
 figure:
   title: What New Jerseyans See
   url: "/assets/images/impact-report/2024/examples/celab.webp"
   caption: A still image of a New Jersey entrepreneur discussing the benefits of Business.NJ.gov from one of the video ads the C+E Lab produced for the Business.NJ.gov Success Starts Here ad campaign.
   id: ce-lab-fig
+  alt-text: New Jersey entrepreneur discussing the benefits of Business.NJ.gov
 previous-page:
   title: Modernized 11 call centers, enabling agencies to manage over 5.5 million calls in a little over a year, save millions of dollars, reduce wait times, and boost call resolution rates by 50%
   link: "/impact-report/2024/call-centers/"